deanagan/csharp-design-patterns/README.md

 # csharp-design-patterns
-A demo for design patterns written in C#, unit tested with nunit, moq and fluent assertions applied.
+A demo for design patterns written in C#, unit tested with xunit, moq and fluent assertions applied.
 Ninject is used for the demo on DI based singletons.

 # How To Run the Demos
 1. Demos are divided into folders with the pattern.
 Cd to one of these folders.